sahishnu1123/CQA/README.md

 Your local Machine must have PostgreSQL installed and pgAdmin(preferably for excuting .sql scripts, or you could execute them from the terminal too.)

-Create a Local MySQL connection of SQL server in your machine with :
+Create a Local PostgreSQL connection of SQL server in your machine with :

     username: "postgres"
     password: "1234"